The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 Bilateral Spending

-The government has committed to increasing the share of grants within its ODA, with the 2021 Development Law stipulating that grants should make up 70% of bilateral ODA over the 2022-2025 period.
+The government had committed to increasing the share of grants within its ODA, with the 2021 Development Law stipulating that grants should make up 70% of bilateral ODA over the 2022-2025 period.
+The top recipients of grant funding in 2022 were Côte d'Ivoire, Morocco, and Cameroon.
+Overall, the top 5 recipients of bilateral funding in 2022 (including both grants and loans), included Morocco, Côte d’Ivoire, Ukraine, South Africa and Egypt.

 Multilateral Spending and Commitments